valeriobasile/valeriobasile.github.io/postdoc.md

 ----

-The interdisciplinary team includes research fellows, PhD students and post-docs from the [Content-Centered Computing (CCC)](https://www.cs.unito.it/do/gruppi.pl/Show?_id=453y) group of the Computer Science Department of the University of Turin.
+The interdisciplinary team includes research fellows, PhD students and post-docs from the [Content-Centered Computing (CCC)](https://www.cs.unito.it/do/gruppi.pl/Show?_id=453y) group of the Computer Science Department of the University of Turin, under the coordination of [Valerio Basile](https://valeriobasile.github.io/).

 [Turin](https://www.turismotorino.org/en/territory/torino-metropoli/torino) is a vibrant and liveable city in Northern Italy, close to the beautiful Italian Alps and with a [manageable cost of living](https://en.unito.it/living-turin/when-you-arrive/cost-living-turin).